newrelic/newrelic-java-kotlin-coroutines/README.md

 Below each rate is the name of the metric,  it has the form Custom/DispatchedTask/..., or Custom/WrappedSuspend/... or Custom/ContinuationWrapper/... depending on the query that was run.
 Collect a list of the remaining metric name (i.e. the ...).

 ### Configuring Methods to Ignore
 The configuration supports using regular expression wildcards to ignore multiple items rather than having to list each one separately.
-For example, to ignore any suspend function in the class com.mycompany.mypackage.MyClass, use
+For example, to ignore any suspend function in the class com.mycompany.mypackage.MyClass, use com\.mycompany\.mypackage\.MyClass.*
+Note that Java Regular Expressions as regular expressions so consult a cheat sheet for guidance. (e.g. https://quickref.me/regex.html)

 To configure methods to ignore, edit the newrelic.yml file in the New Relic Java Agent directory.
 1. Find the following lines in newrelic.yml